 - "Doug's Christmas Story" is one huge example.
-Considering the Christmas time frame, it had the potential to be a Crowning Moment of Heartwarming by default.
+Considering the Christmas time frame, it had the potential to be a Heartwarming Moment by default.
 Of course, this gets subverted when Porkchop is accused of attacking Beebee and taken to the pound (with the Blufffs threatening to have him put to sleep, no less).
 But the lengths Doug goes to in order to get his dog back, plus the Rousing Speech he makes in the courtroom, double subvert the trope and push the episode right back into heartwarming territory.

 - Of particular note is a brief flashback showing the Christmas that Doug received Porkchop.

 - In "Doug and Patti P.I.", after Doug realizes that Roger was the one who stole the bumpers because Roger was sad that his dad couldn't be with him for the wheel-barrel race, he doesn't get mad at Roger or hold it against him.
 Instead, Doug asks Mr. Dink to participate in the race with Roger as Roger's stand-in 'dad'.

 - In "Doug's Mail Order Mania", Doug enters a contest that lured him in with a sweet grand prize, but every round requires an increasingly-high amount of money to continue, to the point where he very nearly spends his college savings bond on it.
 Meanwhile, Doug is also making a sculpture of Porkchop to enter an unrelated art competition, but all his efforts go into the first contest even though it's quite obviously a scam.
 Eventually he gives up and is bummed out about it, but then he receives a letter in the mail saying his sculpture came in third place in the art contest, which confuses him since he had forgotten all about it.
 That's when Judy reveals that she submitted the sculpture for him and reminds him not to lose sight of his talents.